The Characteristics of God:

 Did God create free will?
 How then does it itself have free will?
 If God created free will then God had no choice in doing so.
 It must have been predestined to create it.
 But what created that predestination?
 God couldn't have created free will; and as God is the ultimate creator, if it didn't create free will then it means that free will doesn't exist, for itself or anything else.
 Questions and problems like these show that free will is not a valid concept within theism.

-It is known by four strong arguments that God cannot have free will.
+It is known by four strong arguments that God cannot have free will, as other features and properties of God contradict the possibly of god being able to make choices.

 What is the point of saying that God is moral, if God cannot choose to do anything imperfect?
 How can it be a moral being, if it has no moral choices?
 The answer is that God is not a moral being, it is a morally neutral being.